 The SAGHS collection includes many items from copies of district birth, death and marriage certificates on fiche, to a huge selection of family and local histories.

 Our Research Centre PCs have datasets added that can be viewed via our MPC Viewer.
 View our latest MPCViewer updates.

-Birth, marriage and death certificates can be searched in the online database search and copies viewed at the SAGHS library at 201 Unley Rd, Unley.
+Birth, marriage and death indexes can be searched in the online database search and the original registrations can be viewed at the SAGHS library at 201 Unley Rd, Unley.
 You can also order transcriptions for these items from our online database search.

 Due to restrictions set by the state Registrar's office, these documents cannot be copied, scanned or photographed, but transcriptions can be made.